Kal-El-1412/Nalyze/connector/FIX-2_CORS_REGEX.md

-# FIX-2: Fix Connector CORS with Regex Pattern
+# FIX-2: Fix Connector CORS with Regex Pattern + Middleware Order

 ## Status: ✅ COMPLETE

 ## Summary

-Replaced the CORS middleware configuration to use `allow_origin_regex` instead of `allow_origins` list.
-This properly handles localhost on any port and fixes CORS header issues in the browser.
+1. Replaced the CORS middleware configuration to use `allow_origin_regex` instead of `allow_origins` list
+2. **NEW:** Moved CORS middleware to be added LAST so it wraps ALL responses including errors

+This properly handles localhost on any port and ensures CORS headers are present on ALL responses (2xx, 4xx, 5xx).

 ## Problem